3dcitydb/3dcitydb-docs/source/overview/main-features.rst

 traffic simulations, as-built building information modeling (as-built BIM), asset management, and urban information fusion.
-In order to store and exchange application specific data aligned and integrated with the 3D city objects, the CityGML datamodel can be extended by new feature types, attributes, and relations using the CityGML ADE mechanism.
+In order to store and exchange application specific data aligned and integrated with the 3D city objects, the CityGML data model can be extended by new feature types, attributes, and relations using the CityGML ADE mechanism.
 ADEs are specified as (partial) GML application schemas using the modeling language XML Schema.
 Starting from release 4.0.0 the 3DCityDB database